The Golden Bat: Character description

-Ōgon Bat is a being from ancient Atlantis who was sent forward in time 10,000 years to battle evil forces threatening the present day.
-He has a golden skull-shaped head, wears a green and white swashbuckler outfit with a high-collared red cape, and carries a rapier.
+Ōgon Bat has a golden skull-shaped head, wears a green and white swashbuckler outfit with a high-collared red cape, and carries a rapier.
 He lives in a fortress in the Japanese Alps.
+In the Shōnen Gahōsha comics, he retains a similar appearance to the original albeit with clothes including a hat with a feather designed after a Musketeer.